fenago/deep-learning-for-nlp/Lab Guides/chapter_23/Lab_14.md

 create a VGG model using the pre-trained weights provided by the Oxford group and use it as a starting point in your own model, or use it as a model directly for classifying images.
 In this tutorial, we will focus on the use case of classifying new images using the VGG model.
 Keras provides both the 16-layer and 19-layer version via the VGG16 and VGG19 classes.
-Let’s focus on the VGG16 model.
+Let's focus on the VGG16 model.
 The model can be created as follows:

 ```